What is Spectre security vulnerability?

 In this case, the malicious agent lies in the computer itself.
 The following are the steps that occur:

-- It manipulates the process to execute an instruction that would never have executed normallu
+- It manipulates the process to execute an instruction that would never have been executed normally

 - When the CPU evaluates the executed instruction, it throws away the computation.